 top of page

-Horses for sale or adoption
+Horses for sale

 I grew up around horses.
 From the time I could sit up my dad had me in a backpack working horses.
 By the time I could sneak out and go sit with the horses I would.
 I rode early and spent most of my time on the back of a horse growing up.
 My family owned a working dude ranch which meant we needed outstanding, all around horses.
 I helped refresh the dude horses and by the time I was 12 I was taking on my own training projects.